HOME • SEARCH • EMAIL • ABOUT

 Ampelygonum perfoliatum (L.) Roberty & Vautier Kangingit (Ig.)

 Echinocaulon perfoliatus (L.) Hassk.
-Devil's tail (Engl.)
+Asiatic tearthumb (Engl.)

 Fagopyrum perfoliatum (L.) Raf.
-Devil's tearthumb (Engl.)
+Devil's tail (Engl.)

-Persicaria perfoliata (L.) H.Gross Devil's tail tearthumb (Engl.)
+Persicaria perfoliata (L.) H.Gross Devil's tearthumb (Engl.)

 Polygonum perfoliatum L. Mile-a-minute vine (Engl.)